anomen-s/anomen-s.github.io/_posts/2024-12-13-wigo-hacking.md

 This post consists of notes I made when decompiling WIG cartridges.

 ## Intro
-Whereigo cartridges are Geocaching games playable on some types of GPS devices, ancient cell phones with J2ME (OpenWIG application) and Android phones (WhereYouGo application).
+Wherigo cartridges are Geocaching games playable on some types of GPS devices, ancient cell phones with J2ME (OpenWIG application) and Android phones (WhereYouGo application).
 Some information in this post come from [here][gcwizard].

 ## GWC